WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

   private var _$storage: Storage
 ```

-This is a naming convention I learned from Apple's implementation of the
+This is a naming convention that I learned from Apple's implementation of
-macros in Swift Observation and SwiftData which keeps the implementation
+the macros in Swift Observation and SwiftData which keeps the
-details of an attached macro from the programmer's unintentional access.
+implementation details of an attached macro from the programmer's
+unintentional access.

 But this does not protect those members from unintentional redeclaration
 or access brought by other macros -- there could be another macro applied